Luke Nguyen: Early life

 In 1977, Luke Nguyen's family escaped Vietnam by boat to Thailand in search of a new life.
 Upon arriving in Thailand, they were sent to live in a Thai refugee camp.
 It was in one such camp that Luke was born.
 A year later, Luke's family journeyed to Australia and settled in Cabramatta, Sydney.
 Luke attended Patrician Brothers' College, Fairfield.

 Luke's passion for food stemmed from his food-obsessed parents who owned the Pho Cay Du restaurant in Cabramatta for 15 years.
 He learned the art and fundamentals of Vietnamese cooking from his parents.

 According to an interview he gave to Lifestyle Asia's Cindie Chan in 2016, Nguyen said: "Because I’ve always known I wanted to open up a restaurant and I grew up in a restaurant, I know how hard it is in terms of how much work: you don’t have weekends, you work through holidays and Christmas, so as soon as I finished high school I went travelling for one year, just myself and my backpack.
 I went to 14 different countries on my own".

 Restaurants

 Nguyen is the owner of Red Lantern restaurant in Surry Hills, Sydney (in which he partnered with his sister Pauline Nguyen) and Vietnam House restaurant in Ho Chi Minh City.
-He is also the man behind the restaurant Fat Noodle situated in the Star Casino in Sydney, Botanic House in Sydney's Royal Botanic Gardens, and Treasury Casino in Brisbane.
+He is also the man behind the restaurant Fat Noodle situated in the Star Casino in Sydney, Botanic House in Sydney's Royal Botanic Gardens, and Star Casino in Brisbane.